Nero came by to continue his true relation of the voyage. Now he has a secretarie, I fear it may never end.

 “A small thing,” sayt Nero, very grand.
 “A mere interlude.
 First, I mean to tell of action at sea.”

-The ships that Nero refers to as the Matthew and the Andrew were the San Mateo and the San Andrés, captured the previous year at Cadiz.
+The ships that Nero refers to as the Mathew and the Andrew were the San Mateo and the San Andrés, captured the previous year at Cadiz.
 The idea of a full attack on the port of Ferrol had been abandoned, and the fall-back plan was to use these two ships (which the Earl of Essex referred to as “great carts”) to escort fireships into Ferrol to burn the Spanish fleet.

 It was at this stage, as Nero indicates, that things became confused and confusing.